- Senior, SMU Class of 2018

 “My motivation is closely tied to my personal beliefs and life experiences.
 Like a perfectly functioning ecosystem, I believe that everyone and everything in this life is (somehow) connected.
 Growing up, a string of small opportunities opened up the world for me.
 The idea of giving back by creating even the smallest opportunity for someone else to improve their life, and thereby the lives of others through those they touch, is what drives me.” – Silvia Rivera

-When not working at the Hunt Institute, Silvia can be found building professional experience and developing her business acumen through case competitions, leadership workshops and summer internships, most recently serving as an Advisory intern for global professional service firm EY in Dallas, TX and Bogotá, Colombia.
-In the future, she hopes to continue to build her professional experience as a business consultant, eventually attend graduate school, and continue her search for market-based solutions to social issues she began at the Hunt Institute.
-Silvia also hopes to continue her lifelong hobbies of traveling and enjoying music, reading and film.
+While at SMY, Silvia build professional experience and developed her business acumen through case competitions, leadership workshops and summer internships, most recently serving as an Advisory intern for global professional service firm EY in Dallas, TX and Bogotá, Colombia.

 Contributors to this blog post: